derailedapp/.github/profile/README.md

 ## Derailed

-Derail yourself from the mess.
-Choose the secure, free, and federated social media.

-Derailed is a prototype, incomplete, in rapid development, social media attempting to combine all of the best features of Discord, Reddit, and Twitter into one federated and decentralized protocol.
+Derailed is a prototype, incomplete, in rapid development, social media attempting to combine all of the best features of Discord, Reddit, and Twitter into one open and free social media app.

 Derailed's main goals are to be:

 - Quick, speedy, efficient.
 - Easy, simple, flexible.
 - Open, free, secure.
-- Moderatable, administrator-first, anti-abusive.
+- Fun, safe, anti-abusive.
 - Everything, everywhere, nothing, nowhere.

 ## Tagging Along